Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 # Benchmark results
 <a name="benchmarks"></a>

-To measure performance across backends and devices, we use an example from the [`RBFInterpolator` documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.RBFInterpolator.html) and perform evaluations with arrays of size
+To measure performance across backends and devices, we used an example from the [`RBFInterpolator` documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.RBFInterpolator.html) and performed evaluations with arrays of size
 `N x N` with `N` ranging from 50 to 1000, using `torch`, `jax`, `numpy` as array backends, in both *eager* and *jit* modes ("numpy jit" is `numba`).
 The computational complexity of a single run is approximately quadratic with the